BAM MKE Teaching Practice Conference 2026

 PLENARY SESSION: MKE Working Group Showcase

-a) Final report from BAM MKE Post-Experience Education working group (the timeline of working group and book)
+a) Report from BAM MKE Post-Experience Education working group

-b) Final report from BAM MKE Inclusive Education Working Group
+b) Report from MKE Inclusive Education Working Group

 c) Launch of the Assessment Working group